scorelab/Codelabz/README.md

  firebase projects:list
 ```

-Find the project ID from the project list that you want to deploy the cloud functions
+Find the project ID which you want to deploy in the cloud functions from the project list

 ```
 firebase use <project_id>